lugmenn/portfolio/2024_02_02-dog_db_extraction1.md

-The results of Question 7 suggest there are not appreciable differences in the number of tests completed by dogs with different Dognition personality dimensions.
-Although these analyses are not definitive on their own, these results suggest focusing on Dognition personality dimensions will not likely lead to significant insights about how to improve Dognition completion rates.
+At first glance, the results didn't suggest there was a great influence of the dogs' personalities over the number of tests dogs had completed.

+For more accuracy, a statistical analysis over these results could be executed to prove if there is statistical significance between the different groups.
+For now, it could be a better idea for the Dognition team to put their effort into analyzing different aspects to improve Dognition completion and usage rates.